dcmwijaya/Arduino-Mega-based-Smart-Home-Control-with-Voice-Instruction-via-Bluetooth/README.md

 5. Remove all existing built-in commands.<br><br>

-6. Create a new command as seen below:
+6. Create a new command as seen below :

    <table>
       <tr>